RiverDuke/Recipe-App/README.md

 # Recipe-App
-Robust React project allowing users to create flash cards to allow them to study.
-Ability to create/manipulate decks containing cards with a front and a back.
+ React project allowing users to create recipes.
+Makes use of State across components allowing users to create and keep their recipes.
-Multiple pages with multiple Routes allowing for a fluid site.
 ## Instalation
-* Fork/clone the reposatory
+* Fork/clone the repo
 * Npm Install
 * Npm start
 ## Notes
-Once decks/cards are deleted they cannot be recovered
+Once recipes are deleted they cannot be recovered